 I was always interested in the health sciences, but I didn’t really consider the chiropractic health care field until I was almost done with my undergraduate studies.
-I started to get cold feet when I was filling out applications for physician assistant schools and realized that I wasn’t nervous about the schooling – I just didn’t want someone else to dictate the care I provided, nor did I want to use traditional thought to treat common illnesses and problems.
-Chiropractic care offers such a refreshing approach to health care that I couldn’t pass up the opportunity to share it with others.
+I eventually realized that I didn’t want someone else to dictate the care I provided, nor did I want to use traditional thought to treat common illnesses and problems.

 I attended Concordia University in St. Paul for my undergraduate studies.
 My emphasis was Pre-med, with a major in Natural Science (Biology and Math Concentrations) and a minor in Chemistry.
 I completed my chiropractic studies at Northwestern Health Sciences University in Bloomington, MN.
 Studies included anatomy and physiology, biochemistry, cardiology, pediatrics, obstetrics, dermatology, radiology and major emphasis on chiropractic technique.
-I’m certified in CranioSacral Therapy (CST) and the Webster Technique, and I’ve completed by Pediatric Certification (FICPA) through the International Chiropractic Pediatric Association (ICPA).
+I’m certified in CranioSacral Therapy (CST) and the Webster Technique, and I’ve completed my Fellowship in Chiropractic Pediatric Certification (FICPA) through the International Chiropractic Pediatric Association (ICPA).
 Most recently I’ve earned a certification in Nutrition and continue to study the path of Functional Medicine.

 The growth in my faith-walk has helped increase my boldness and determination to live out my purpose.
-As our clinic continues to grow, I see an incredible need for community education, not only in chiropractic care, but with health, fitness and lifestyle in general.
-My focus at this time is community-based education outside the clinic setting.
-I continually tap and create resources with the school district, as well as surrounding businesses, to make an impact in as many lives as possible.
+As our clinic continues to grow, I see an incredible need for community education, not only in chiropractic care, but with health, fitness, and lifestyle in general.
+My current focus is community-based education outside the clinic setting.
+I continually tap into and create resources with the school district, as well as surrounding businesses, to better serve our community.